 The Prototype bottle was sold at auction for $108,000 and was found by a retired Coca-Cola employee who worked for the original designer of the bottle, Chapman Root.

 The bottle itself was in perfect condition, it doesn’t have any chips, cracks, or wear.
-This explains its unbelievable value and historical value as we can look back at the original design ideas before most of us were even born.
+This explains its unbelievable value and historical value as we can look back at the original design ideas before most of us were even born for these vintage Coke bottles.

 CHECK OUT: 10 Most Expensive Things Sold on eBay to Date